SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > | ----------------- | ----------------------------: |
 > | **📏 5 burst**    | **🎯 Each enemy in the area** |
 >
 > **Effect:** The neuronite chooses one ally within 10 squares.
 Each target is either taunted by the ally, or the ally has damage immunity 3 whenever any target makes a strike against them (the neuronite's choice).
-Either effect lasts until the start of the neuronite's next turn
+Either effect lasts until the start of the neuronite's next turn.

 > ⭐️ **Loyalty Collar**
 >